 Yakisoba is Japanese stir fried noodles.
 It is served with Yakisoba sauce, similar to Tonkatsu or Okonomiyaki sauce.
 Yakisoba is usually fried with sliced pork…

-Katsudon is Tonkatsu (deep-fried pork) and eggs cooked in a sweet and salty broth and placed over rice.
-Don (donburi) means a bowl, and…
+Katsudon is a popular Japanese rice bowl, Tonkatsu (deep-fried pork) and eggs cooked in a sweet and savory broth and placed over rice.
+It…

 Hiyashi Chuka or Reimen (冷やし中華, 冷麺) are cold Chinese style noodles with a sweet tangy sauce.
 Hiyashi Chuka is served at Ramen restaurants in…